 Now we've moved on to Staunton in the Shenandoah Valley of western Virginia, some 50km or 30mi west of Charlottesville.
 We visited here with Alison and Mark five years ago to see Troilus and Cressida at the American Shakespeare Center's Blackfriars Playhouse, and quite liked the look of the town of a few more than 20,000 residents and its compact, attractive downtown high street.
 That's the somewhat overstated First Presbyterian Church on East Frederick St., across the way from the Mary Baldwin University.

-Beverly Street is the east-west main drag, and 30m to the right of that reddish building at the far end, just below the green light, is the Blackfriars Playhouse -- the traveling forerunner of the American Shakespeare Center settled in Staunton in 1999, opening the recreated Blackfriars in 2001, which is a replica of the indoor theatre used by Burbage's King's Men company from 1608, in Shakespeare's last years, until the closing of the theatres in 1642.
+Beverley Street is the east-west main drag, and 30m to the right of that reddish building at the far end, just below the green light, is the Blackfriars Playhouse -- the traveling forerunner of the American Shakespeare Center settled in Staunton in 1999, opening the recreated Blackfriars in 2001, which is a replica of the indoor theatre used by Burbage's King's Men company from 1608, in Shakespeare's last years, until the closing of the theatres in 1642.
 Troilus is by no means a favorite play, but the cast and production in 2013 were wonderful.

-East Beverly Street
+East Beverley Street

 There appears to be no want of 'Italian restaurants' here in Staunton.